-Health Science Education (HSE)
+Health/Human Services Education (HSE)

 Background

-Medical Industry in Minnesota
+Health Industry in Minnesota

 Minnesota is committed to developing, building, and promoting health and life science technologies across a broad swath of industries—including medical devices, health care, pharma, biotech, health IT, biomaterials/biofuels, and more.
 Minnesota is known as Medical Alley—the number one Health Tech Cluster in the world.
 We’re home to the nation’s largest private health insurer and more than 800 partner organizations in the health care industry around the world.
 The Smithsonian has recognized six “Great Places of Invention” in the United States, including only one for health care: Minnesota.